Ganondrf/Professional-Portfolio/README.md

 # Raul Rodriguez Maestra - Cybersecurity Analyst

 Welcome to my cybersecurity portfolio!
-I'm an entry-level analyst with a strong passion for digital privacy, threat detection, and incident response.
-My journey into cybersecurity began with a personal encounter with malware—and ever since, I’ve been committed to helping others protect their digital lives.
+I'm an entry-level analyst passionate about digital privacy, threat detection, and incident response.
+My journey into cybersecurity began with a personal encounter with malware— and ever since, I’ve been committed to helping others and myself to protect their daily lives.

 ---

 ## About Me

 My interest in technology goes back to watching videos about the latest computer hardware.
-But it was a personal security incident that sparked my deep dive into cybersecurity.
-After detecting and removing a remote access trojan from my own machine using Task Manager, I realized how vulnerable systems can be without proper defenses—and decided to change that for myself and others.
+But a personal security incident sparked my deep dive into cybersecurity.
+After detecting and removing a remote access trojan from my machine using Task Manager, I realized how vulnerable systems can be without proper defenses— and decided to change that for myself and others.

-Today, I focus on:
+I focus on:
 - Blue Team operations
 - Security monitoring
 - Threat detection